Sarah Hegazi: Death and legacy

 The Canadian socialist magazine Spring published an obituary to Hegazi with Valerie Lannon writing: "I remember her saying 'I never felt so alive as during the revolution.'
 In her honour, and to fulfil our own sense of life, it is our duty to continue fighting for the revolution here, Egypt and around the world."
 During the 2020 Pride Month, the Arab LGBT community held vigils in the United States, Canada, London, Amsterdam, Berlin, Budapest and Beirut to commemorate Hegazi's life and struggle against homophobia; these came together with memorial vigils and events across the world.
 In Malta, the Allied Rainbow Communities and Moviment Graffitti commemorated Hegazi's death through a demonstration at the Egyptian Embassy and criticized the Maltese Government's designation of Egypt as a safe country to which refugees could be returned.

 Hegazi was laid to rest in a rainbow coloured casket following a public funeral at St. John's Dixie Cemetery on 22 June 2020.

 Commemorative events continued after Hegazi's funeral.
 The organizers of Global Pride, an online LGBT Pride event scheduled to take place on 27 June 2020, announced that fellow Egyptian militant Ahmed Alaa will pay tribute to Hegazi.
 Like Hegazi, Alaa was jailed after Mashrou' Leila's concert in 2017 for raising the gay pride flag.
 The 2020 version of the Napoli Pride event was dedicated to the memory of Sarah Hegazi; the organizers announced that they intended the event to be a warning against compulsion, violence and closed-mindedness.
 The Arab Network for Knowledge about Human Rights released a statement on behalf of 42 regional and international queer rights organizations commemorating Sarah Hegazi by announcing a Pride Day for Lesbian and Queer Women from the Middle East and North Africa.
 Pride Istanbul convened a panel commemorating the first anniversary after Hegazi's death.
-Activists in Toronto commemorated her by painting a mural of her in the gay village.
+Activists in Toronto commemorated her by painting a mural of her in the gay village in Barbara Hall Park.
 Another commemorative mural was erected in Brighton, UK.
 A commemorative event by the Columbia Global Centers in Amman was cancelled due to government pressure.